ut-issl/s2e-documents/Specifications/Component/AOCS/spec_gyro_sensor.md

 ### 2. files
 - `gyro_sensor.cpp, gyro_sensor.hpp`: Definitions and declarations of the class
 - `gyro_sensor.ini`: Initialization file
+- `plot_gyro_sensor.py`: An example of Python script to plot gyro sensor output

 ### 3. how to use
 - Set the parameters in `gyro_sensor.ini`.